-Sports Leaders
+Sports Committee and Leaders

-Children are nominated to be a Sports leader each academic year.
+Children are nominated to be on the Sports leaders each academic year.
 This is a very important position for children to hold.
 The Sports leaders meet at lunchtimes once a half term to discuss sporting opportunities that have taken place during the previous half term and also to plan for new opportunities for the term ahead, evaluating and monitoring their successes.
 They will be asked to express their opinions and views on how sport at Sir Alexander Fleming is running and will provide an important link between the children and the school leadership team.
-In addition to this, the children will help organise and run events during Sports Week and organise active lunch time activities.
+In addition to this, the children will help organise and run events during Sports Week and active lunch times.
 The sports leaders will encourage active playtimes and run lunch time activities, demonstrating rules, strategies, and tactics.
 E.g speed bounce competitions.